Ladarius Green

-Ladarius Green (born May 29, 1990) is a former American football tight end.
-He played college football at Louisiana–Lafayette and was drafted by the San Diego Chargers in the fourth round of the 2012 NFL Draft.
+Ladarius Green (born May 29, 1990) is an American former professional football tight end.
+He played college football at Louisiana–Lafayette and was selected by the San Diego Chargers in the fourth round of the 2012 NFL draft.

 Early life

 Green was born in Berlin, Germany, where his parents served in the military.
 He moved to Florida when he was three years old.
 He attended Booker T. Washington High School in Pensacola, Florida, where he played football and ran track.

 College career

 Green attended the University of Louisiana at Lafayette from 2008 to 2011.
 He finished his career with 149 receptions for 2,201 yards and 22 touchdowns.

 Professional career

 Pre-draft

 From his junior to senior season, Green went from a virtually unknown prospect to a late riser after two solid seasons.
 Coming out of Louisiana-Lafayette, Green was initially projected to be a late round draft choice.
 Mel Kiper named him to his list of Top 5 tight ends in the 2012 NFL Draft.
 Green received mainly positive reviews for his quick footwork, ability to use his frame for boxing out and catching, athleticism, body control, and large catch radius.
 Scouts also thought that he was a raw talent that would have to be a project for whoever drafted him.
 He was invited to the NFL scouting combine and completed all the workouts and positional drills.
 Green's draft stock increased after an impressive combine performance.
 After the combine he was projected to be drafted in the third or fourth round by the majority of analysts and was rated as the third best tight end out of the 73 available by NFLDraftScout.com.
 He began receiving comparisons to the top two tight ends in the draft, Coby Fleener and Dwayne Allen.